 As if the Land of Down Under doesn’t have enough allure in its urban hotspots,

-these seven top beaches in Australia, found along its vivid and often wild coastline, make yet another bucket-list reason for all nature-lovers to hop on a first plane and prepare to be dazzled.
+these seven top Australia beaches, found along its vivid and often wild coastline, make yet another bucket-list reason for all nature-lovers to hop on a first plane and prepare to be dazzled.
 From hidden nooks in the shade of trees to crowded stretches of sand spanning for miles on end, Australia has them all!

-Whether you’re a surfer, a swimmer, or just a regular wanderlust-captivated traveler eager to soak in some sun and enjoy the laid-back lifestyle of Australia, this beachy-list will serve as an inspirational water list while making your own travel plans.
-These top beaches in Australia are a dream-come-true for a whole range of water sports and don’t be surprised by the occasional foodie spot when you need to take a break from the waves.
+Whether you’re a surfer, a swimmer, or just a regular wanderlust-captivated traveler eager to soak in some sun and enjoy the laid-back lifestyle of Australia, this best beach vacations list will serve as an inspirational water list while making your own travel plans.
+These top Australia beaches are a dream-come-true for a whole range of water sports and don’t be surprised by the occasional foodie spot when you need to take a break from the waves.

 Bondi Beach, Source

 Yes, it’s a cliché for a few excellent reasons, hence the need to put this world-renowned location on the list even though you might not be impressed at first.
 It’s a huge part of the best beaches in Sydney scene, and an iconic segment of its scenery, so every first-time visitor needs to feel this unique vibe in person – the people and the culture here are truly one of a kind.

 Thanks to its prestigious location, there are many cool foodie spots for you to peruse, and of course, no first visit can go without a glimpse at the Bondi Icebergs, if not even a cup of coffee or brunch on the terrace.